MVrauwdeunt/zmk-config/README.md

 There are several layers to start with the Base layer
 ![](images/base.png)
-This layer holds the alpha keys some punctuation
-The 4 thumbkeys are
+This layer holds the alpha keys and some punctuation The 4 thumbkeys are

 | Left inner | Left outer | Right outer | Right inner |